Youplala/DateABot/data/nlu.md

 - do you want to fuck me ?
 - Let's have sex

+## intent:ask_doing
+- What you doing?
+- what you doing then
+- what doing

 ## regex:Do you know
 - Do you know